aleena-saleem/Self-Supervised-Visual-Representation-Learning/README.md

 | SimCLR | 84.94% |
 | SimCLR kNN | 87.70% |
 | Supervised ResNet-50 | 93.04% |

+The supervised model provides a baseline for comparing representation learning with conventional supervised training.

 The supervised baseline achieves higher classification accuracy, while the SimCLR experiment demonstrates that useful visual representations can be learned without using class labels during representation learning.